BulkiestPizza/Notes/Ancient History/Term 2/Julia Agrippina.md

 - Implicit Details
 	- Agrippina greeting herself shows that she had lots of power in Rome, especially for a woman, espicially that it was entered in the historical records
 	- Implies that she manipulative and ambitious

+## Suetonius
+Source 5
+Nero's father said that "nothing that was not abominable and a public bane could be born of Agrippina and himself."
+This implies that people saw Nero as a bad sign even before his birth

+Source 6
+it was said that Nero had an incestuous relationships with his mother

+Nero had stains on his clothing after riding with his mother

+Caligula had incestuous relationships with his sisters, with his wife watching ]